 Q: If I am approved, how soon can I get the money?

 A: We encourage applicants to call us the day after their interviews to get their loan results.
 If you are approved, your guarantors should then call us to confirm their participation in your loan.
 Once we have spoken to all parties and we are satisfied that everyone understands their financial obligations, your loan cheque is available to you.
 If your interview took place on a Tuesday evening, it is possible that you could get your loan funds by the end of the week.

 Q: What is the repayment schedule for fertility & adoption loans?

-A: Fertility & adoption loans are repaid at the rate of $125 per month over 40 months.
+A: Fertility & adoption loans are repaid at the rate of $175 per month.